 A Compulsory Purchase Order (CPO) allows councils and other organisations to buy land without the owner's permission.
 If this happens to your land, you can apply to the planning authority for a 'certificate of appropriate alternative development'.

-This certificate explains what you planned for the land if it hadn't been bought.
-To get this certificate, you need to have had planning permission for this use e.g. permission to convert the land into a house.
+This certificate explains what you planned for the land if it had not been bought.
+To get this certificate, you need to have had planning permission for this use, for example permission to convert the land into a house.

 If the CPO doesn't go ahead, the certificate allows you to develop the land in the way you wanted.

 You have the right to make a certificate of appropriate alternative development appeal to Scottish Ministers if:

 - you are or were a person with an interest in the land bought, or being bought (normally the owner or ex-owner)

 - you are or were the acquiring authority for the land

 - Section 26 of the Land Compensation (Scotland) Act 1963

 - the Land Compensation (Scotland) Development Order 1975